cxnoii/Spotipy-Song-Recommendation-System/README.md

 <img src="https://github.com/cxnoii/Spotipy-Song-Recommendation-System/assets/114107454/aa05d194-a1f3-4a9c-85cc-139964d7d8ed" width=600>
 </p>

 The elbow method uses inertia values to plot against possible values of k.
 Inertia is the sum of squared distances between each data point and the centroid; this is an indicator of how well a dataset was clustered by K-Means.
-The optimal number for k is where the inertia values begin to become linear, the elbow.
+The optimal number for k is where the inertia values begin to flatten out, the elbow.
 In this project, a value of k=4 was used in the K-Means algorithm.
 Python's SciKit-Learn package was used in order to calculate the inertia values where it was plotted to view the elbow.